mnellemann/sysmon/client/README.md

 # Client / Agent

-This is the client component of SysMon.
-Install on the hosts where you want to collect metrics.
+This is the client/agent component of SysMon, which you install (together with sysmon-plugins) on the hosts where you want to collect metrics.

 ## Installation